 Tony Ian White (Dip.HE Counselling, PDHyp, PCHyp, MPNLP, GQHP, GHSC/GHR, CNHC)

-I'm an Integrative Counsellor & Talking Therapist, Anxiety UK Approved Therapist, Integrative & Evidence-Based Clinical Hypnotherapist, and Master NLP Practitioner.
+I'm an Integrative Counsellor & Talking Therapist, Anxiety UK Approved Therapist, Integrative & Evidence-Based Clinical Hypnotherapist, Accredited Advanced Master Hypnotherapist, and an NLP Practitioner and Master NLP Practitioner.

 I provide brief hypnotic talking therapies that facilitate rapid change for a wide range of personal dilemmas and issues.

-I’ve successfully worked with a variety of people to help them reach their goals, overcome anxiety caused by exam stress, performance anxiety when giving presentations, deal with social anxiety and overcome agoraphobia, help develop increased confidence and self-esteem, manage panic attacks to prevent these reoccurring, provide insight into hoarding behaviours, manage obsessive compulsive thinking through symptoms of ADHD, and minimised the effects of PTSD as a result of trauma, including pain management for the damaging effects of an incapacitating RTA, etc.
+I’ve successfully worked with a variety of people to help them reach their goals, overcome anxiety caused by exam stress, performance anxiety when giving presentations, deal with social anxiety and overcome agoraphobia, overcome the limitations of Generalised Anxiety Disorder, help develop increased confidence and self-esteem, manage panic attacks to prevent these reoccurring, provide insight into hoarding behaviours, manage obsessive compulsive thinking through symptoms of ADHD, alleviate the symptoms of melancholy and depression, and minimised the effects of PTSD as a result of trauma, including pain management for the damaging effects of an incapacitating RTA, etc.

 What is Hypnotherapy?

 Hypnotherapy is a skilled communication aimed at directing a person’s imagination in a way that helps elicit changes in some perceptions, sensations, feelings, thoughts and behaviours.